-- principles for best practice portfolio management; - an investment strategy centred on a defined return objective over the long term and within a defined risk limit; and - responsible investment policies to meet the requirement to avoid prejudice.
+- principles for best practice portfolio management; - an investment strategy centred on maximising returns over the long term within a defined risk limit; and - responsible investment policies to meet the requirement to avoid prejudice.

 How the Authority does this is described in its Statement of Intent 2014.